Eschatologue/CM_wiki/docs/spells/2nd-level.md

 **Components:** S, M (a vial of meltwater)
 **Duration:** Instantaneous

 A burst of cold energy emanates from you in a 30-foot cone.
-Each creature in that area must make a Constitution Saving Throw.
+Each creature in that area must make a Constitution :d20-save: **Saving Throw**.
 On a failed save, a creature takes 3d8 cold damage and is hindered by ice formations for 1 minute, or until it or another creature within reach of it uses an :rsc-action: **Action** to break away the ice.
 A creature hindered by ice has its speed reduced to 0.
 On a successful save, a creature takes half as much damage and isn't hindered by ice.

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 3rd level or higher, increase the cold damage by 1d8 for each slot level above 2nd.